Gavin-Persad/predictions/plan.md

 - if team is not selected then boolean should be updated to false on lavery_cup_selection table.✅
 - if both booleans are true then should also update the advanced column on lavery_cup_selection table✅
 - check round progression to winner✅
-- check reset lavery cup function⏳
+- check reset lavery cup function✅

 20. view lavery cup✅